Cannasol-Tech/executive-dashboard-v4/axovia-ai/memory/current-task.md

    - [✓] Build GeneratorStatusService
    - [✓] Add real-time listeners for all collections
 7. [✓] Implement State Management
-   - [✓] Create DocumentProvider for overall state
+   - [✓] Create DocumentGeneratorProvider for overall state
    - [✓] Implement template selection and form state
    - [✓] Add generation status tracking
    - [✓] Create document filtering and sorting state
+   - [✓] Add error handling with hasError property and error messages

 ### Implementation Approach
 We've successfully created a beautiful, modern document generation interface with elegant animations and a clean design that fits the dashboard's aesthetic.
 The interface includes a sleek document request form that dynamically updates based on template selection, a status tracker showing document generation progress in real-time, a document browser with separate views for user-specific and shared documents, and secure download functionality with visual feedback.

 ### Current Progress
 We've fully implemented the DocumentGeneratorProvider which handles the state management for the feature.
 The provider connects to Firebase services, manages document templates, user requests, and generated documents.
 It provides methods for selecting templates, submitting document requests, and retrieving document data.
+We've enhanced the error handling in the DocumentGeneratorProvider by adding a hasError getter to complement the existing errorMessage property, ensuring that error messages are properly displayed to users.

 Our next focus will be implementing the template upload interface, which is the last major component of the Document Generator feature.
 This will involve creating a file upload widget with drag-and-drop support, implementing secure Firebase Storage upload functionality, adding a metadata form for template categorization, and creating template preview functionality.